Walking past Maastricht architecture with Nicole Maurer

 De Krul

 De Krul is part of the old Noorderbrug that has remained as a memento and lookout point.
-De Krul is located on the edge of the Frontenkwartier and can be freely entered by pedestrians.
+De Krul is free to enter for pedestrians.
 More info on De Krul

 "The skate park on the Griend is a design of our own; the first design for the city of Maastricht when we moved here in 2005.
 For the design, we worked very closely with the skaters themselves.
 In a city with 'impossible pavement' (cobbles and cobblestones, ed.) for skating, we incorporated everything in this park that you don't find on the streets here.
 Think sleek concrete, curbs, ramps and more that will still allow you to get your money's worth as a skater."